 The purpose of a sump pump is to keep water from flooding your basement.
 When a sump pump decides to break down, or when electricity is knocked out by a storm, the machine cannot complete the one task it’s built for.
 You are then stuck with a flood in your basement and no way to remove the standing water.

-When the water starts to back up, you need a fix to the overflow, and you need one fast!
-Standing water in your home is a breeding ground for mold and mildew which can lead to many different health and structural problems, not to mention structural damage if left untreated for long periods of time.
+When the floodwater is in your home, you need a fix to remove the overflow, and you need one fast!
+Standing water is the perfect storm for mold and mildew, which can lead to many different problems, including respiratory issues, not to mention structural damage if left untreated for long periods of time.
 Then there’s the damage the water can do on its own.
 It’s best to remove the water before too much damage happens.

 The good news is that Chicago residents have a 24/7 solution to water damage problems.
 McMahon Services emergency teams are ready to help whenever water damage strikes.
 While you wait for our experts to arrive, here are a few things you can do to remove the water from your basement quickly.

 It may seem like an obvious solution, but a standard household mop is a great place to start.
 Grab a bucket and begin to sop up the water and dump the buckets outside, away from your home.
 If the water is particularly deep to start with, you can begin by actually scooping out the water with the bucket, and mopping up any remaining water after that.
 Empty the full buckets of water at least 20 feet from your home so the water does not return!

 A handpump does not require any electricity and can be used for larger flooding jobs.
 This pump will require access to the sump pump hold and will plug directly into the unit.
 A garden hose will then be threaded onto the other end, and that’s it!
 The water is now ready to be sent from your basement and into your yard.